-Reading Books Coming Home - Please ensure that although your children can now read, that you continue to read with them daily.
+Reading Books Coming Home - Please ensure that you continue to read with your child daily - they still need it!
 Reading is now more important than ever as it becomes more about vocabulary meaning and comprehension which takes into consideration inference, intent and personal opinion on a text.
 It is vital now that parents talk to their children about what they are reading.
-The children are now on a reading journey that culminates with an extremely challenging national reading test in Y6 which is based on some very difficult texts.
+The children are now very close to sitting the national reading test in Y6 which is based on some very difficult texts.
 The reading challenge has been introduced into KS2 and runs right through the juniors.
 The challenge has a mixture of different genres, different authors both modern and classic.
 The challenge increases in difficulty as it progresses.
+There is a booklist for each stage.

 It is expected on average that Bronze level is for Y3, Silver in Y4, Gold in Y5 and Platinum and above in Y6.
-Of course, children will progress at their own rate.
+Of course children will progress at their own rate.
+However to do well in the Y6 tests we would expect Y5 children to have completed Gold levels by the end of the year.